daviddalpiaz/r4sl/09-classification.md

 ## Metrics for Classification

-In the classification setting, there are a large number of metrics to asses how well a classifier is performing.
+In the classification setting, there are a large number of metrics to assess how well a classifier is performing.

 One of the most obvious things to do is arrange predictions and true values in a cross table.